Aman1706/spotify-app/README.md

 ## Introduction

-This Spotify clone allows the user to do the following
+This Spotify clone which is made with React and Express allows the user to do the following

 1. Login in using their Spotify Account
 2. Search for artists or songs